arcturus-robotics/arcturusrobotics.com/_posts/2020-3-7-Robotics at a Early Age.md

 * **Join a Summer Camp** if you have the slighest bit of intrest, it is better to test out the domain of technology than just sit and wonder if technology was ever for you
 * **Join a club!** Clubs are always are a great way to define your interest and further test things out.
 It is perfectly **okay** if technology is not your stride.
 * **Do it for Fun!** There is no point to doing something just for the *resume* or otherwise.
-You hhave to engage with robotics in order for it to be truly involved
+You have to engage with robotics in order for it to be truly involved
 * Last, but not least **Compete**.
 Competing is way to meet others doing the same thing you are doing.
 Delveloping and learning essential life skills surronding robotics.
 Not only that, putting a face to compeititon and actually meeting them is a whole other motivation to get stronger and better in technology.
 Comepeting is one of the *the best* ways to further involve yourself with robotics and truly expericence it.

 ## What does getting Involved in Robotics do in terms of Career?